‘Up,’ R.E.M.: A Second Listen

 There are a few other jewels.
 “Sad Professor” begins with a soft acoustic guitar, with Stipe’s voice brushing the lower register.
 But Buck adds an electric guitar during the chorus, and Stipe’s voice soars with perfect clarity.
 It doesn’t need any percussion.
 “Why Not Smile” is quirky but loveable — a harpsichord sound plays arpeggios similar to “Nightswimming”; then an organ joins the accompaniment, followed by a piano, as Stipe tells the subject of the song, “You’ve been sad for a while; why…not…smile?”
 It’s a beautiful lament, destined to make you grin.

-The rest of the album is choppy; like most R.E.M. albums, the quality tends to taper toward the end, and I still haven’t warmed to the single “Daysleeper.”
+The album is a huge departure from the jangle-pop sensibilities that the band kept when Berry was with the band; however, without Berry, the ship seems rudderless.
+They tend to lose their focus toward the end of the record, and I still haven’t warmed to the single “Daysleeper.”
 But I’ve grown to appreciate more songs on it than just “At My Most Beautiful” (which is my all-time favorite R.E.M. song).
-It certainly doesn’t approach the top of the list of my favorite R.E.M. albums (Yes, I have a list), and it isn’t near the bottom, either.
-But given my first impression, it had nowhere to go but, well, up.
+It certainly doesn’t approach the top of the list of my favorite R.E.M. albums, but it isn’t near the bottom, either.
+Given my first impression, though, it had nowhere to go but, well, up.